menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 Scope Policies (Windows Server 2012 or newer)
 ---------------------------------------------

-If you are managing DHCP servers on Windows Server 2012 or newer, you can use the Men & Mice Suite to set scope policies for individual scopes.
+If you are managing DHCP servers on Windows Server 2012 or newer, you can use the Men&Mice Suite to set scope policies for individual scopes.

 Activate/Deactivate a Scope Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^